 - Serve as the primary point of contact for distance education students in accessing support services available from the University.
 Advocate for the needs of distance education students and seek continuous improvement in serving this population.

 - Provide course information and materials to students, including information about textbooks/course packets, UIDs, instructions about online services (see CatID brochure).

 - Arrange and pay for exam proctors, as needed.

 - Enter course information, including tuition and fees, on the student information system.
 Reconcile billings.

 - Pay course expenses, including instructor overload salaries.
 Compile revenues and expenses for each course.

-- Represent UNI in distance education organizations around the state, including the Quad Cities Graduate Center, the Tri-State Graduate Center, the Southwest Iowa Regents Resource Center, and the Iowa Lakeside Laboratory.
+- Represent UNI in distance education organizations around the state, including the Quad Cities Graduate Center, the Northwest Iowa Regents Resource Center, the Southwest Iowa Regents Resource Center, and the Iowa Lakeside Laboratory.

-- Compile distance and continuing education data (e.g., the course offerings and semester enrollment reports for the three grad centers, as well as the annual Board of Regents Distance Education report and the Higher Learning Commission).
+- Compile distance and continuing education data (e.g., the course offerings and semester enrollment reports, as well as the annual Board of Regents Distance Education report and the Higher Learning Commission).